annaesvensson/yellow-publish/self-review-checklist.md

 - [ ] repository has the default branch `main`, [see documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch)
 - [ ] repository has the annotated `GPL version 2` [license file](https://github.com/datenstrom/yellow/blob/main/LICENSE.md)
 - [ ] check that your extension works in the [standard installation](https://github.com/datenstrom/yellow)
-- [ ] check that you increased the version number in the source code
+- [ ] check that you have increased the version number in the source code
 - [ ] check for code security and adherence to our coding standard
 - [ ] check for spelling errors and adherence to our documentation standard
 - [ ] don't keep features/settings that are leftovers from experimentation